It’s easy to forget, with so much else going on this year, but it is tax time!

 You could use DIY software like TurboTax in simple cases if you are willing to do research on expat tax topics and dive into the actual tax forms.

-How to get ready for preparing your US taxes as expat
+How to get ready for preparing your US taxes when living abroad

 Your last year’s return is always a good starting point for preparing for the new filing.
 If you start working with a new accountant, he or she should want to review your prior year returns to be aware of any carryovers or other assessments.